Stella521/Covid_data_analysis_with_grok/README.md

 # Covid Data Analysis with Grok

-A data analysis practice with Grok
+A data analysis practice with Grok.
+Grok demonstrated remarkable capabilities in this practice, and I believe AI could have a disruptive and revolutionary impact on the field of data analysis.

 ## Overview